 The giant noisy pompoms intend to encourage play and interaction in the performance of electronic music.
 They are made by hand using the traditional cardboard ring method and measure around 40cm in diameter.
 They are often thrown into audiences unexpectedly, making music as they move and the audience plays.

 The pompoms make music based on their movement.
 Internal Bluetooth sensors embedded within the pompoms communicate wirelessly with a computer, where software has been composed to react to the pompoms' behaviour.
 Numerous applications have been developed to sonify their movement, manipulate noise and trigger sound samples.

 An image from a performance of 'piece for giant pompom'

 (Photo: James Andean)

-Giant pompoms have been used as pedagogical aides: as an interactive tool for community artists to develop concepts in lectures at De Montfort University and also to assist in articulating an application of coding in music making, such as in a workshop at Yamaha Music Centre, Surrey.
+The giant noisy pompoms are often used in workshop settings.
+They are used as tools for community artists to develop concepts at De Montfort University, and also to assist in articulating an application of coding in music making, such as in a workshops at Yamaha Music Centre, Surrey UK (pictured above).

 The instruments were often explored in the soundLINCS Making Noise project, at the Guildhall Arts Centre (Grantham, UK), running from December 2015 to July 2017.
 Below, is a video of Rhiannon, playing a giant noisy pompom.